OBs needing modification

 It is possible that during the Phase 2 package review process the support astronomers discover problems with your OBs or your README filethat require their modification.
 Also, problems may be discovered only at the execution time, requiring the OBs to be modified before their execution can be attempted again.
 In such cases you will be notified by ESO.
 If the OBs or any of their components need modification, their status will be changed so that you can check the OBs out, implement the required changes, and check them in again.
 Likewise, if the README file needs to be modified, you will be contacted by your support astronomer so that you check out, modify, and check in again your README file.

 This webpage describes step-by-step procedures for the modification and resubmission of OBs and README files.
-More detailed information on each of the operations involved can be found in the P2PP User Manual and in the ~5 min long video tutorial.
+More detailed information on each of the operations involved can be found in the P2PP User Manual.

 Checking out OBs and restoring them to the ESO Database

 The procedure to modify your OBs can be summarized as follows:

 - Start P2PP